I'm a Celebrity...Get Me Out of Here! (British TV series): Unpacked (2024–present)

 In October 2024, it was confirmed that the show's spin-off would return, 4 years after being axed, and was given the new title I'm a Celebrity: Unpacked.
 It is presented by Joel Dommett, Sam Thompson and Kemi Rodgers.

-I'm a Celebrity...South Africa (2023–present)
+I'm a Celebrity...South Africa (2023, 2026)

 The spin-off series featuring celebrities who had competed in the show before, began airing on 24 April 2023, with the first series concluding on 12 May 2023.
 In April 2025, it was confirmed by ITV that the spin-off would return for a second series in 2026.